Rules for the different competitions

-- Disappearance after April 1st - If a valid cause can not be reported (such as sudden and unpredictable disease like as broken leg or pneumonia or family death), the group/person will quarantined from next year's competition.
+- Dropping out after February 3rd - If a valid cause can not be reported (such as sudden and unpredictable disease, like as broken leg or pneumonia, or family death), the group/person will quarantined from next year's competition.
 The current cosplay group will assess whether a cause is valid or not.
 If you do not give a reason, you will automatically be quarantined for next year's DCC.

 Previous years there have been problems with very few registered groups for the J-Popcons Cosplay show and dropping out right before J-Popcon.
 Since we can not defend a show with less than 10 acts, we have seen the need to introduce a minimum number of acts.

-- April 1st is the deadline where ALT material must be fully approved.
+- February 3rd is the deadline where ALL material must be fully approved.

 GENERAL (for all shows)

 You have to show up to the assessment time/stage time given to you.
 If you are not present, you may be disqualified.